michielpost/SkyDocs/README.md

 - Edit documents
 - Delete documents

-NOTE: All data is publicly stored on the Sia Skynet.
+NOTE: All data is publicly stored on Sia Skynet.
 Encryption of your documents is not yet implemented.

 SkyDocs is build with Blazor and runs on WebAssembly.
+The [SiaSkynet C# SDK](https://github.com/michielpost/SiaSkynet) is used to communicate with Skynet and SkyDB.

 Demo video: https://siasky.net/AADh9ZruJIm-UqRKWNCA_uCh1sYYg4NvrWZUKKw3UbwXiw